New Criticism: Formalism theory

 Although the New Critics were never a formal group, an important inspiration was the teaching of John Crowe Ransom of Kenyon College, whose students (all Southerners), Allen Tate, Cleanth Brooks, and Robert Penn Warren would go on to develop the aesthetics that came to be known as the New Criticism.
-Indeed, for Paul Lauter, a Professor of American Studies at Trinity College, New Criticism is a reemergence of the Southern Agrarians.
+Indeed, for Paul Lauter, a professor of American Studies at Trinity College, New Criticism is a reemergence of the Southern Agrarians.
 In his essay, "The New Criticism", Cleanth Brooks notes that "The New Critic, like the Snark, is a very elusive beast", meaning that there was no clearly defined "New Critical" manifesto, school, or stance.
 Nevertheless, a number of writings outline inter-related New Critical ideas.

 In 1946, William K. Wimsatt and Monroe Beardsley published a classic and controversial New Critical essay entitled "The Intentional Fallacy", in which they argued strongly against the relevance of an author's intention, or "intended meaning" in the analysis of a literary work.
 For Wimsatt and Beardsley, the words on the page were all that mattered; importation of meanings from outside the text was considered irrelevant, and potentially distracting.

 In another essay, "The Affective Fallacy", which served as a kind of sister essay to "The Intentional Fallacy" Wimsatt and Beardsley also discounted the reader's personal/emotional reaction to a literary work as a valid means of analyzing a text.
 This fallacy would later be repudiated by theorists from the reader-response school of literary theory.
 One of the leading theorists from this school, Stanley Fish, was himself trained by New Critics.
 Fish criticizes Wimsatt and Beardsley in his essay "Literature in the Reader" (1970).

 The hey-day of the New Criticism in American high schools and colleges was the Cold War decades between 1950 and the mid-seventies.
 Brooks and Warren's Understanding Poetry and Understanding Fiction both became staples during this era.

 Studying a passage of prose or poetry in New Critical style required careful, exacting scrutiny of the passage itself.
 Formal elements such as rhyme, meter, setting, characterization, and plot were used to identify the theme of the text.
 In addition to the theme, the New Critics also looked for paradox, ambiguity, irony, and tension to help establish the single best and most unified interpretation of the text.

-Although the New Criticism is no longer a dominant theoretical model in American universities, some of its methods (like close reading) are still fundamental tools of literary criticism, underpinning a number of subsequent theoretic approaches to literature including poststructuralism, deconstruction theory, New Testament narrative criticism, and reader-response theory.
+Although the New Criticism is no longer a dominant theoretical model in American universities, some of its methods (like close reading) are still fundamental tools of literary criticism, underpinning a number of subsequent theoretical approaches to literature including poststructuralism, deconstruction theory, New Testament narrative criticism, and reader-response theory.
 It has been credited with anticipating the insights of the linguistic turn and for showing significant ideological and historical parallels with logical positivism.